 Henryk Tauber

-Henryk Tauber was a Holocaust survivor who had claimed to be an Sonderkommando while in Auschwitz.
+Henryk Tauber was a Holocaust survivor who had claimed to be an Sonderkommando (a Jewish inmate that allegedly helped the Germans kill other Jews) while in Auschwitz.
 His testimony to the the Commission for the Investigation of Nazi Crimes was given in Krakow on May 24, 1945.
-Jean-Claude Pressac, whom I have written about, has this to say about Tauber: Let’s take a look at an…
+Jean-Claude Pressac, whom I have written about, has…

 Happy Halloween!